1906 Florida football team: Cancelled 1905 season

-The new University of Florida was housed at the old FAC campus in Lake City for the 1905-1906 academic year while its new campus in Gainesville was under construction.
+1905 was a year of transition.
+While construction had begun on the "University of the State of Florida" campus in Gainesville, the facilities would take some time to complete, so the new school was temporarily housed at the existing FAC Lake City campus during the 1905–06 academic year.

+Nevertheless, the school attempted to field a football team in the autumn of 1905.
 C. A. Holton was hired as the school's football coach, William M. Rowlett was named team captain, and the school scheduled a few games against nearby colleges and clubs.
 However, due to a variety of problems, the squad was only able to complete one half of one game on the season.
 Several games were cancelled due to a large number of players being declared ineligible by university president Andrew Sledd, who was determined to establish the school's academic credentials, and a potential state championship with Stetson never materialized due to disputes over location.
 Florida finally took the field for their last scheduled game, a contest against the Landon Institute of Jacksonville in which Florida held a 6–0 lead at halftime.
-However, it was discovered during the intermission that Landon's squad included professional players, and Florida's team refused to resume the game.
+It was discovered during the intermission that Landon's squad included professional players, and Florida's team refused to resume the game.
 The abortive 1905 season was described by Tom McEwen as "lame duck, confusing, and troubled."

 Besides player-coach Pee Wee Forsythe, no players who participated in the defunct football programs of Florida Agricultural College, the East Florida Seminary, or Florida State College are known to have also played for the University of Florida at Gainesville, and only tackle William Gibbs of the 1905 Lake City squad is known to have played on UF's first official team in 1906.